-- /conndialog <Option>: Specifies whether a login window is displayed for the database connection.
+- /conndialog <option>: Specifies whether a login window is displayed for the database connection.
 The following options are possible: - off: The login window is not shown.
 If the database is not connected, an attempt is made to establish a connection. - show: The login window is shown (even is a database is already connected) and the new connection replaces the old one. - fallback (default): The current database connection is used.
 If the database is not connected, an attempt is made to establish a connection. - /factory <target system>: Specifies the target system for the connection.
-Enter this parameter if you want to establish a connection to the application server. - N: Prevents saving to the database. - -D: Executes debug compilation. - /branch <compilation branch ID>: Saves the compiled result under the specified compilation branch.
-You must also specify the parameter -D.
+Enter this parameter if you want to establish a connection to the application server. - /workspace <path to working directory>: Specifies the working directory.
+This folder contains the application to be compiled.
+This folder normally contains the package.json file of the application.
+If you do not enter anything here, the current directory is used. - /app <application project name>: Specifies which application project to compile.
+If you do not specify anything here, all application projects are compiled. - /branch <compilation branch ID>: Saves the compiled result under a specified compilation branch.
+You must also specify the parameter -D. - -D: Runs debug compilation. - N: Prevents saving to the database. - /copyto <file path>: Saves the result of the compilation as ZIP files in a folder. - /exclude <module name>: Omits packages of a module at compile time (for example, AOB).